MrEricL/ban-automatic-waffles/README.md

 # Data visualization project

+Team ban_automatic_waffles
 By: Karen Chen, Daniel Chernovolenko, Yiduo Ke, Eric Li

 ## Dataset

 We are using the [Gun Violence Database](http://gun-violence.org/).
 The database will include information on from the dates, locations and times of shootings, to details on the victims and the shooters.

+This dataset is curated through a community effort and does not seem to provide 100% accurate data.

 ## Relevance